42mcmaster/databaseApplications/unit3_databaseDesign/unit3a_lastname.md

 **Answer:**

-**c.** So how many times is the fact "the Bulls play in Chicago, Illinois" typed into this table?
+**c.** So how many times is the fact any team "plays in Chicago, Illinois" typed into this table?

 **Answer:**